 Snowy Egrets and Great Blue Herons can be seen gathering crawfish and other food amid a mix of palmetto, wax myrtle and native azalea.
 Sightings of alligators, turtles, snakes, squirrels, opossums, songbirds, wild turkeys, and migratory waterfowl, as well as tracks of beaver, coyote, deer, fox, and raccoons, offer close encounters with wildlife less than an hour from Louisiana's capital city.

 The adventurous can explore the park's 1,200 acres that include backwater swamps, and dark-watered sloughs that form the wetland network created by the Tickfaw River.

 Periodically the park site serves the region by detaining floodwaters when winter and spring rains overflow the steep banks of the Tickfaw River.
 These periods of occasional flooding offer a unique opportunity to educate visitors on the importance of periodic flooding in the cycle of life that makes wetlands an invaluable habitat and breeding ground for wildlife and fisheries.

 Get your exercise in and take a healthy hike down one of the many walking trails.
 See all sorts of wildlife and plant life.
 This is an excellent birding area that many people come from all around to see.
 Other trails go around the large pond that harbors many alligators and is a great place to fish.
 You will see an abundance of wildlife that you may have never seen before.
 This State park ranks as one of the best in the State of Louisiana.
 Come canoe on the Amite River which is part of the park.
 Yes you will have to paddle as this is slow moving water and very little current to move you along.
-This is great for those health and wellness folks that fit in exercise where ever they go.
+This is great for those health folks that fit in exercise where ever they go.
 This park is sure to be a satisfying venture wither you stay a day or a week at our cabins...